ASTM D642 Compression Testing of Shipping Containers, Components and Unit Loads

-ASTM D6537 package testing measures the performance of cushioning in packages.
-As an ISTA and ISO 17025 certified lab, we realize the importance of shock package testing.
-Meeting the ASTM instrumented package shock testing requirements can be difficult.
-We understand the challenges and guide companies through the process.
+ASTM D642 covers compression tests on shipping containers, components, or both.
+As an ISTA and ISO 17025 certified lab, we realize the importance of ASTM D642 transit compliance testing and help guide companies through the process.

 Keystone has a full lab of test equipment which permits us to provide short lead times on scheduling.
-We can accommodate flexible and rigid packages of all sizes, including large pallets.
-In addition to instrumented shock testing, Keystone has a full scope of expertise including high impact shock, temperature validation, and cold chain.
+Our team strives to give our customers more time and energy on product development instead of testing.
+In addition to ASTM D642 testing, Keystone has a full scope of expertise including vibration, accelerated aging, and leak penetration.

 For more referenced ASTM standards and similar testing, please follow the links below:

 - ASTM D996 Terminology of Packaging and Distribution Environments